portnov/heavy-logger/README.md

 internal logical pieces, so they can be combined in other order in specific applications.

+Please refer to Haddock documentation and examples in the `examples/` directory for more detailed information.

 [1]: https://hackage.haskell.org/package/fast-logger
 [2]: https://hackage.haskell.org/package/monad-logger
 [3]: https://hackage.haskell.org/package/text-format-heavy